 "There is nothing quite as funny as the hate contorted face of a 19 year old, standing on a plastic seat, doing an estuary haka at the opposition fans separated by nothing other than a wall, a 30 yard DMZ, another wall, 300 stewards, 200 riot police and all the other supporters who are standing in front of him" - SurfaceAgentX2Zero

 Amen to that.
 "Disgusting scenes" crowed Phil Thompson on Sky Sports.
-And with his close connections to Liverpool he would know a thing or two about that.
 I'm sorry but I can't get worked up about this.
 Football supporters taunting and abusing each other?
 Wow.
 Some seats being chucked about?
 Begorrah.
 Certainly it's not a moment for the human race to capture for posterity and put into a time capsule, but it's not the Louisana Superdome either.

 The pitch invasion is another matter entirely.
 I have no time for people who seek attention for themselves to the detriment of the broader cause and I hope they all get banned.
 These were grown men who should know better and young kids with little more than a sheep like tendency to follow the leader.
 I would harbour a guess that those who were on the pitch on Tuesday were not regular matchgoers.
 How could they be?
 Those of us who go each week know that the price for this transgression is a lifetime ban.
 Hardly worth it for the chance to appear on the back of the Metro whilst the country mocks your obesity.

 I'm not condoning anyone who runs on the pitch.
 It's stupid.
 It's beyond my ability to explain.
 But I don't think it marks a watershed in the return of wide scale hooliganism.
 If you hold a public event and 25,000 people turn up then you run the risk of there being quite a few dickheads in that number.
 C'est la vie - ban them, fine them, move on and save the hyperbole for something worthwhile.